Orlando Drug Crime Attorneys

 Drug-Related Crimes - Defense

 Even if the police find drugs directly in a person's possession, the drugs and other evidence could be suppressed (thrown away) if the police did not follow the proper procedures required under the U.S. Constitution.
-One of the first things our lawyers look for when defending someone accused of a drug offense is whether the police acted in a legal manner.
+One of the first things our Orlando drug attorneys look for when defending someone accused of a drug offense is whether the police acted in a legal manner.
 Other defenses include areas such as whether the actual weight of the substance was correct when allowing for hydration, whether the chemical composition of the substance was correct as charged, whether there was joint or constructive possession of the substance which could subject the case to a motion to dismiss and whether the accused was entrapped into committing the offense by law enforcement or one of its informants.

 The defense of drug-related crimes can be difficult and complex and requires an attorney with special skills, experience, and knowledge.
-The lawyers from our firm are highly qualified to defend your case.
+The drug defense lawyers from our Orlando law firm are highly qualified to defend your case.
 Whether it is identifying a drug addiction issue with our clients so that we may assist in getting them treatment or counseling, negotiating a fair resolution in an effort to have charges or a sentence reduced, or preparing and taking a case to trial, an attorney from NeJame Law is available to assist and defend you.
 We have handled literally thousands of drug cases and our lawyers have over 100 years of combined drug case experience.

-We handle all types of drug-related offenses, from the less severe, like simple possession of a small amount of certain drugs, to the more serious ones, such as participating in an organized drug trafficking business with sale, distribution, and manufacturing activities.
+We handle all types of Florida drug-related offenses, from the less severe, like simple possession of a small amount of certain drugs, to the more serious ones, such as participating in an organized drug trafficking business with sale, distribution, and manufacturing activities.
 We also defend charges involving controlled substances such as marijuana, crack, cocaine, heroin, ecstasy, methamphetamine (meth), hallucinogens such as LSD, oxycontin, oxycodone, hydrocodone, Xanax, and Rohypnol club drugs, as well as paraphernalia.
 We represent all levels of people charged with drug offenses, from the student or small-time person to the professional medical doctor or person accused of being a large-scale distributor or trafficker.

 As extremely experienced lawyers in criminal law at both the federal and state levels and having partners who were also top former state and federal drug prosecutors, we are well aware of the strategies, theories, and methods employed by prosecutors when they prosecute a drug case.
 We use this knowledge to our clients’ advantage while defending their cases to get the best possible outcome on their behalf.